 This is known to work for Google Apps Mail (which is Gmail) as well.
 In that case, you should change "gmail.com" to your own domain.
 If you receive email at firstname.lastname@example.org, then your domain is

-If you use Drush, then you can simply run the following from your site directory.
+If you have already have a database you'd like to update, then you can run the following from your site directory.

 drush sqlq "UPDATE users SET mail = CONCAT('youremail+', CONCAT(REPLACE(mail, '@', '.AT.'), '@gmail.com'))"